AlexeyMK/alexeymk.com/pages/about.md

 title: About Alexey
 permalink: /about
 ---
-Last updated April 2023.*
+Last updated March 2025.*

-These days, I'm living in Tokyo and [helping start-ups scale up their Growth Engineering practice](/growth-eng).
+These days, I'm living in Tokyo and [doing Growth Eng Advising start-ups scale up their Growth Engineering practice](/growth-eng).

 #### Growth Engineering Leader
 I spent the last 7 years running Growth Engineering teams, most recently as Head of Growth Engineering at [MasterClass](https://www.masterclass.com), and a Growth EM at [Opendoor](https://www.opendoor.com).
-I spent the years as a contract developer, helping clients such as Dropbox, Pebble, Boomerang, and Binti prototype and build out new lines of business.
+I also teach the [Growth Engineering Course](https://course.aleeymk.com) at Reforge and have worked with over a dozen Growth Engineering clients.

 #### Founder
 In 2014, I co-founded a [boutique work+travel company, Hacker Paradise](http://hackerparadise.org).
 The "forever workation" retreat company has been going strong [for almost 10 years now](https://edition.cnn.com/travel/article/workation-digital-nomad-retreats/index.html).